Charl Schwartzel: 2011 Masters win

 Schwartzel started his final round on Sunday by chipping in from off the green at the first hole for birdie and then holed his second shot from the middle of the fairway at the third for eagle.
-This wiped out the four stroke lead of Rory McIlroy, but then Schwartzel bogeyed the fourth hole to drop one behind.
+This wiped out the four stroke lead of Rory McIlroy and then he bogeyed the fourth hole to drop one behind.
 For the rest of the round he maintained this score, until he reached the last four holes where he holed clutch putts to finish with four consecutive birdies, a feat unprecedented in the Masters' 75 years history.
 It put him back in the lead and he ultimately won the Green Jacket and his first major championship.
 After the tournament, Schwartzel moved up to 11th from 29th in the Official World Golf Rankings.

 Post-Masters win career

 Alongside his win at The Masters, Schwartzel also enjoyed success in the year's other three major championships in 2011.
 He recorded career bests at the U.S. Open where he finished in a tie for ninth and also at the PGA Championship, finishing tied for 12th.
 He was also in contention at The Open Championship before a third round 75 damaged his chances.
 He ended the season ranked 4th on the Race to Dubai.

 On 9 December 2012, Schwartzel won the Thailand Golf Championship on the Asian Tour for his first victory since his 2011 Masters win.
 This was also Schwartzel's first win on the Asian Tour as he cruised to an eleven stroke victory over the field.
 The following week, Schwartzel won in his native South Africa at the Alfred Dunhill Championship played at Leopard Creek CC.

 This was Schwartzel's eighth victory on the European Tour, as he secured it with the third highest margin of victory in the history of the tour with a twelve stroke advantage over the Swede Kristoffer Broberg.

 Schwartzel defended his Alfred Dunhill Championship in 2013, with a four-stroke win over England's Richard Finch.
 This took his tally of victories on the European Tour to nine.

 Schwartzel won his second PGA Tour event, on 13 March 2016, taking the Valspar Championship on the first hole of sudden-death, after tying Bill Haas at 277 after 72 holes.

 On May 31, 2022, it was revealed that Schwartzel would be participating in the first event of the Saudi-backed LIV Golf tour.
 Schwartzel would end up resigning his PGA Tour membership.
 On June 9, Schwartzel along with 16 others, were suspended by the PGA Tour.
 Since he resigned his membership before the first event, Schwartzel is no longer eligible to compete in PGA Tour events or the Presidents Cup.

 In June 2022, Schwartzel won the inaugural LIV Golf tournament, the LIV Golf Invitational London, by one stroke over Hennie du Plessis.
 His team, consisting of himself, du Plessis, Branden Grace and Louis Oosthuizen, won the team portion of the event by fourteen strokes.